jfbblue0922/JFB_ardupilot/libraries/AP_HAL_ChibiOS/hwdef/JFB-X/README.md

 ## Analog inputs

-The JFB-110 has 9 analog inputs
+The JFB-X has 9 analog inputs
+ - ADC  Pin0  -> not used
- - ADC Pin16 -> Battery Voltage
+ - ADC  Pin1  -> not used
+ - ADC1 Pin2  -> +3.3V Sensor
- - ADC Pin18 -> Battery Current Sensor
+ - ADC  Pin3  -> not used
- - ADC Pin9  -> Battery Voltage 2
+ - ADC3 Pin4  -> Battery Voltage 2
+ - ADC3 Pin5  -> HW_REV_SENS
- - ADC Pin6  -> Battery Current Sensor 2
+ - ADC1 Pin6  -> Battery Current Sensor 2
- - ADC Pin5  -> ADC 5V Sense
+ - ADC  Pin7  -> not used
- - ADC Pin11 -> ADC 3.3V Sense
+ - ADC3 Pin8  -> ADC SPARE 1 (6.6V) Battery Voltage
+ - ADC3 Pin9  -> HW_VER_SENS
- - ADC Pin10 -> RSSI voltage monitoring
+ - ADC1 Pin10 -> RSSI voltage monitoring
+ - ADC  Pin11 -> not used
+ - ADC  Pin12 -> not used
- - ADC Pin13 -> ADC SPARE 1
+ - ADC1 Pin13 -> ADC SPARE (3.3V)
+ - ADC3 Pin14 -> SERVORAIL sens
+ - ADC3 Pin15 -> 5V sens
+ - ADC1 Pin16 -> Battery Voltage 2
+ - ADC  Pin17 -> not used
+ - ADC1 Pin18 -> Battery Current Sensor
- - ADC Pin12 -> ADC SPARE 2
+ - ADC  Pin19 -> not used

 ## I2C Buses

-The JFB-110 has 4 I2C interfaces.
+The JFB-X has 4 I2C interfaces.
 I2C 3 is for internal only.
  - the internal I2C port  is bus 3 in ArduPilot (I2C3 in hardware)
  - the port labelled I2CA is bus 4 in ArduPilot (I2C4 in hardware)